What provisioned macaque populations in Indonesia suggest about UBI

 Gary, Indiana (1971–1974)

-The Gary experiment focused specifically on Black families, with 59% headed by single women - a population absent from other trials (Kehrer, 1977).
-Single mothers showed larger labor reductions than married couples, but the experiment revealed something else: birth weights among recipient families increased significantly, children attended school more regularly, and homeownership rose from 23% to 34%.
+The Gary experiment focused specifically on Black families, with 59% headed by single women, which was a population absent from other trials (Kehrer, 1977).
+Single mothers showed larger labor reductions than married couples, but the experiment revealed something else.
+Birth weights among recipient families increased significantly, children attended school more regularly, and homeownership rose from 23% to 34%.
 The money wasn't creating dependency; it was creating stability.

 The Seattle-Denver Income Maintenance Experiment was designed to be definitive.
 It enrolled 4,800 families, ran for up to 20 years for some participants, and tested the most generous benefit levels of any trial, providing up to 140% of the poverty line (Robins & Spiegelman, 1978).

-The labor supply findings were larger than previous experiments: husbands reduced work by 9%, wives by 18%, single mothers by about 20%.
+The labor supply findings were larger than previous experiments, showing that husbands reduced work by 9%, wives by 18%, and single mothers by about 20%.
 More troubling to policymakers, the program appeared to increase divorce rates by 40–60% among some groups.
 Senator Daniel Patrick Moynihan announced these findings on the Senate floor in 1978, and guaranteed income vanished from serious policy discussion for four decades.

 The marital stability findings were later challenged.
-Glen Cain's 1986 reanalysis found the divorce effects statistically unreliable - half the coefficients actually showed marriage-stabilizing effects (Cain, 1986).
+Glen Cain's 1986 reanalysis found the divorce effects statistically unreliable, because half the coefficients actually showed marriage-stabilizing effects (Cain, 1986).
 But the political damage was done.
-The nuance came too late.

 Manitoba's Mincome, which Evelyn Forget remembered

-Canada's Mincome experiment included something no American trial attempted: a saturation site.
+Canada's Mincome experiment included a saturation site, something no American trial attempted.
 In Dauphin, Manitoba, any resident could apply for benefits, allowing researchers to measure community-wide effects rather than just individual responses (Hum & Simpson, 1993).

 Then the political winds shifted.
 Conservative governments replaced progressive ones, and the experiment was terminated without a final report.
 1,800 boxes of documents sat in storage for decades.